Asian Banks push for greater Fintech to cut down AML Compliance cost

 Right now, fintech is the only logical and workable solution for Asian banks to cut down cost on compliance measures without seriously affecting their crusade against money laundering activities.
 Despite a large number of AML Compliance staff, financial criminals have been able to find out ways to circumvent AML Compliance measures of these banks, leading financial regulators to fine huge monetary penalties over these banks.

 In a recent case, Commonwealth Bank of Australia was fined hundreds of millions of dollars by Austrac when it was find out that thousands of accounts were not being monitored under AML compliance guidelines of financial watchdog.
 Fintech can defeat both known and unknown money launderers and can detect suspicious transactions in far less time as compared to a human staff of compliance officers.
 Automated systems developed by Fintech can run background checks in a few minutes to check the past transaction history.
 In case of an usual amount of online funds transfers, a 24 hour vigilant AML Compliance solution can redflag the account for the banking staff.
-These are just a few case studies of how an AML Compliance based fintech can facilitate the working of banks.

 Why regulators are reluctant about Fintech?